mx79/go-nlp/README.md

 When I started Golang, I realised that the field of natural language processing was not very developed in this programming language.

-So I thought it might be interesting to create a utility package for Gophers.
+So I thought it might be interesting to create a utility NLP package for the Gophers.

 ## Badges